 The views of the Committee have been published both on the website of the Department of Foreign Affairs and Trade and on the website of the Department of Health.

-Submission 19 December 2017 from Author’s counsel:
+Submission 19 December 2017 from author’s counsel:

 Author’s counsel submitted an update regarding measures taken by Ireland to implement the Committee’s Views in the two cases.